 Now that we've told you a bit about what Wix is and how it works, we're going to go over how much it costs to use.
-We'll break down the benefits of each of the plans Wix.com offers you, and help you decide if and when they would be right for you.
-Each pricing plan Wix offers has benefits, but depending on your needs, you may not need to pay for Wix at all.
-Read below to help you decide how much money (if any) you need to invest in Wix to get the most for your website.
+We'll break down the benefits of each of the plans the platform offers you, and help you decide if and when they would be right for you.
+Each pricing plan has its benefits, but depending on your needs, you may not need to pay for Wix at all.
+Read below to help you decide how much money (if any) you need to invest to get the most for your Wix website.

-If you decide the free service Wix offers is not meeting your needs, you may be considering subscribing to a premium plan to get more features.
+If you decide the free plan is not meeting your needs, you may be considering subscribing to a premium plan to get more features.
 If this is the case, there are four main things you need to consider before choosing a plan.

-You'll probably only need the free version of Wix if you're thinking of building a personal website, blog, or informative website.
-Similarly, if you're just building a website for fun or as a hobby, the free Wix service would likely facilitate your needs.
-Once you start thinking about using Wix to promote your business (or, by extension, to earn revenue), you may want to consider an upgraded plan.
+You'll probably only need the free version if you're thinking of building a personal website, blog, or informative website.
+Similarly, if you're just building a website for fun or as a hobby, the free option would likely facilitate your needs.
+Once you start thinking about creating a website to promote your business (or, by extension, to earn revenue), you may want to consider an upgraded plan.
 Think carefully about the monthly cost of using Wix, and consider whether or not you can earn more than that off your website.
 If the answer is no, there is really no need to upgrade your subscription.

 Make sure to check out our table below that compares all the features of each price plan.
 This will help you decide which features are essential to your website, and which ones you can live with out.
 Try creating a list of what features you need, and then see which plan most closely matches that list.
 To give you a hand, we've also listed suggestions of what type of website would be best for each plan.